 The Group's main sources of cash inflows are obtained through capital increases and collaboration agreements.
-This cash is invested in savings accounts and short term investment funds in the form of money market funds.
+This cash is invested in savings accounts, term accounts and short term investment funds in the form of money market funds.
 These money market funds represent the majority of the Group's available sources of liquidity however since all of these are immediately tradable and convertible in cash they have a limited impact on the liquidity risk.

-All financial liabilities have a maturity within 3 months unless otherwise disclosed in these financial statements.
+All financial liabilities (principally trade and other payables as disclosed in note 6.1) have a maturity within 3 months unless otherwise disclosed in these financial statements.